ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/rule-settings.md

 Assignment Rules are configured in the *Sales Force → Definitions → Sales Person Assignment Rules* section.

-Each rule includes several key parameters:
+Each rule is defined by the following settings:

 ## Rule availability (activation conditions)
 These settings determine whether the rule is eligible for evaluation: